Phenomenal-Cat/NewAtlantis/source/NA_AnimalResearch.rst

       :widths: 20 20 60
       :align: left

-    Additionally, the `U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research and Training <https://olaw.nih.gov/policies-laws/gov-principles.htm>`_ apply to animal research at NIH.
+   The `U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research and Training <https://olaw.nih.gov/policies-laws/gov-principles.htm>`_ apply to animal research at NIH.

   .. tab-item:: EU |EU|